citp/privacy-policy-historical/e/ex/exc/excelmarkets.com.md

 ## Article I. Information Collected by GBL

 The categories of nonpublic personal information which GBL shall collect include:

 a) Information provided by the customer when opening an account, or to process a transaction, such as name, address, assets, bank information, prior trading experience, etc.;
 b) Information used to verify the identity of the customer, including copies of government issued identification materials such as passports, drivers licenses, and credit reports;
 c) Information resulting from transactions between the customer and GBL or an affiliate of GBL, such as withdrawal and deposit forms;
-d) Information derived from customer’s navigation and usage of GBL’ website and online platforms, including account trading statements;
+d) Information derived from customer's navigation and usage of GBL's website and online platforms, including account trading statements;

 ## Article II.
 Usage of Personal Information

 GBL may use the information collected from you to verify your identity and contact information.
 GBL may also use this information to establish and setup your trading or demo account, issue an account number and a secure password, maintain your account activity, and contact you with account information.
 Should you close your account, GBL will retain your information, but only use it to comply with regulatory requirements and to periodically contact you to offer you the opportunity to reactivate your account or participate in other valuable offers.

 ## Article III.
 Information Disclosed by GBL and To Whom GBL Discloses the Information